-- Universal Test Administration Conditions-testing conditions that may be offered to any student in order to provide a comfortable and distraction-free testing environment. - Accessibility Features-testing features available to any student with an identified need; accessibility features usually need to be identified and setup in advance. - Accommodations-testing accommodations defined in a student's IEP/504/ILP; accommodations usually need to be identified and set up in advance.
+- Universal Test Administration Conditions-testing conditions that may be offered to any student in order to provide a comfortable and distraction-free testing environment. - Accessibility Features-testing features available to any student with an identified need; accessibility features usually need to be identified and setup in advance. - Accommodations-testing accommodations defined in a student's IEP/504/ILP (or other documentation for students with limited English proficiency); accommodations usually need to be identified and set up in advance.

-Many students who receive approved testing accommodations documented in their IEP, 504, or ILP plan may test in the same environment as their peers; however, if the accommodation changes unit testing time (e.g., double time), requires auditory or signed presentation of assessment content from an adult, specifies small group or one-on-one testing, etc., the student must test in a separate environment.
+Computer-based and paper-based accommodations are available for TCAP assessments; however, some accommodations, such as braille and large print (over 250% zoom), are only available through paper-based forms.
+Many students who receive approved testing accommodations documented in their IEP, 504, or EL plan may test in the same environment as their peers; however, if the accommodation changes unit testing time (e.g., double time), requires auditory or signed presentation of assessment content from an adult, specifies small group or one-on-one testing, etc., the student must test in a separate environment.

-A prerequisite for allowing the use of any accessibility or accommodation feature is the student must have used the feature consistently during daily instruction.
+A prerequisite for allowing the use of any accommodation feature is the student must have used the feature consistently during daily instruction.
 A student should not be introduced to a new testing feature immediately before the test administration.